I. Purpose

 - Unless the parent(s) or guardian(s) request a public hearing, the hearing will be held out of the presence of all individuals except those whose presence is considered necessary or desirable by the Board.

-- The appeal to the Board does not stay the decision of the Chief Executive Officer or Designee.
+- The appeal to the Board does not stay the decision of the Superintendent or Designee.

 - The parent and/or guardian may waive the right to a hearing and request in writing an oral argument and either party may request an oral argument before the Board based on the hearing examiner's recommendation.